 According to the tradition, in one of these buildings Saint Peter was hosted first and then Saint Paul was welcomed during two years of imprisonment in Rome.hide

-The french writer Stendhal, who was in Rome at the beginning of the 19th century, in his book Passeggiate Romane wrote: the most beautiful remains of Roman antiquity is undoubtedly the Pantheon.
+The french writer Stendhal, who was in Rome at the beginning of the 19th century, in his book Passeggiate Romane wrote: "the most beautiful remains of Roman antiquity is undoubtedly the Pantheon".

 This temple has suffered so little that it appears to us as the Romans must have seen in their time.
-In fact we can admire one of the most magnifient buildings of Ancient Rome, which has come down to us perfectly preserved.
+In fact we can admire one of the most magnificent buildings of Ancient Rome, which has come down to us perfectly preserved.

 Now a Christian church, is an unsurpassed achievement and testimony of the incredible constructive and organizational skills of the Roman people.

 The renewed study of Roman architecture during the Renaissance meant that great artists, for the admiration they had for this monument, wanted to be buried here.
 Raffaello Sanzio is the best known, followed by Annibale Carracci and Baldasarre Peruzzi.hide